 Once a writing consultant completes their feedback, you will receive an automated email containing a Word doc attachment.
 You can also access your feedback file directly from the schedule:

 Important: Make sure that you download and open the file on a computer (rather than a phone) because Track Changes comments may not appear correctly on a phone or in preview mode.

 - Use the steps above to locate and download your feedback Word file.

-Once you’ve downloaded and opened the file, you will find the video link and password in the consultant’s introductory note, either at the top of the first page or in the first marginal comment (you may need to click to expand the comment).
-In order to watch your video, you must be signed into your Baruch Zoom account.
-To sign into your Baruch Zoom account:
+- Once you’ve downloaded and opened the file, you will find the video link and password in the consultant’s introductory note, either at the top of the first page or in the first marginal comment (you may need to click to expand the comment).

-- In the same tab you just logged into, paste the feedback link from your document into the search bar.
+- To watch your video, paste the feedback link from your document into the search bar.
 Then, enter the password when prompted.